conghua2411/tonder/README.md

 This is tinder clone app

-Build with MVVM structure base on Android recommend structure ()
+Build with MVVM structure base on Android recommend app structure